Knights and Merchants: The Shattered Kingdom: Expansion pack

 Knights and Merchants: The Peasants Rebellion is a standalone expansion pack.
 It includes the 20 original missions as well as a brand new campaign that consists of 14 missions, a scenario mode with 10 different scenarios, and new buildings and units.
 The game was released in 2001 for Windows, but only in a few countries.
 Later in 2002 it was released in additional countries and in 2005 it was finally released in the U.S.

 Reception

-Next Generation reviewed the PC version of the game, rating it four stars out of five, and stated that "Knights may not break much new ground, but it follow prior footprints with style.
-So if you're tired of battling aliens, Orcs, and the villains of Nod, it's a nice little alternative."
+The PC version received mixed reviews according to the review aggregation website GameRankings.
+Next Generation, however, said that the game "may not break much new ground, but it follows footprints with style.
+So if you're tired of battling aliens, orcs, and the villains of Nod, it's a nice little alternative."